agcdtmr/onpremise-migration-to-multicloud-and-devops/README.md

 ```
 - [x] Test the application.
 Upon migrating the data and files, you should be able to see the entries  under “View Guest Results” page.
 Successfully migrated an "on-premises" application & database to a MultiCloud Architecture!

-## Delete all the resources created.
+## Part 4: Delete all the resources created.
 Destroying the environment permanently.

 After completing the this project and gathering the implementation evidence, follow the step-by-step instructions below to remove the entire MultiCloud environment.